 Usually, September in Scotland can be our wettest month, but I am not sure we see that in this part of Scotland.
 In this year of droughts, I think the rain might be welcome; I never cease to be amazed by how many guests visit us during the Summer to escape their won hot weather!
 However, rain is indeed a way of life up here, and without it, we would not have some of these autumnal colours nor the fields of barley for the Whisky industry.

 Then, of course, there are the fantastic different types of fungi you will see as you walk around.
-Reportedly the signs of a healthy and unpolluted environment are lovely.
+Reportedly, the signs of a healthy and unpolluted environment are lovely.
 Of course, we have both edible Chanterelles and deadly Toadstools.
-Sadly I am not clever enough to know all the different ones, nor am I brave enough to find out.
+Sadly, I am not clever enough to know all the different ones or brave enough to find out.

 September in Scotland is the perfect time to be outside riding or walking.
 The scenery, if you are driving, will make you want to stop to take a photo around every corner.

 You will also notice the fields being harvested for their crop, quite often later in this area than in other parts of the country.
 Lots of more yellow gold and bales of straw waiting for Winter.

 September in Scotland Festivals and Events

 If you prefer a different type of event – we have it all.
 Check out Nairn Book and Arts Festival – there is something for everyone here, from talks from your favourite author to superb blues bands in the evenings.
 That is before you have visited the beautiful Nairn beaches.

 This September marks nine years of us making our home here at Blervie House.
 We spent three years renovating the House and six years welcoming guests into our home.
 During these years, we have spent time exploring the area, visiting the attractions, and appreciating the history, all of which we love to share with guests here to enjoy our home.
 The unique part about living here in Moray is that there is always somewhere new to explore and a new Castle to visit.